Privacy policy

 When you sign up to the Sue Ryder Lottery or buy a raffle ticket

-When you sign up through Sterling Management Centre Ltd (external lottery managers who run the draw on our behalf), Burden & Burden (third-party canvassers) or Unity 4 (telephone canvasser), we collect your name, address, date of birth and bank details.
-We use this to subscribe you to the weekly Lottery, process direct debit payments, issue prizes and process invoices from third-party canvassers.
+When you sign up to play our Sue Ryder Lottery, we collect your name, address, date of birth and telephone, email and payment details.
+We use this to enter you to play the Lottery, process direct debit or card payments, issue prizes and process invoices from third-party face to face suppliers.

-We share this data with Sterling Management Centre Ltd who run the draw, Burden & Burden who process refunds, and Rapidata and Secure Collections who process direct debit payments.
+We share this data with Sterling Management Centre Ltd who run the Lottery draw and who also facilitate debit card payments through Barclay Card.
+When signing up via a third party fundraising agency (either face-to-face or by telephone) your data will be shared with them to help facilitate refunds owed to Sue Ryder.
+Those donors paying by Direct Debit will have their details shared with Secure Collections who process direct debit payments on our behalf.
 Our lawful basis for processing this information is necessity to perform a contract – to run the draw.

 We also collect your marketing preferences.